lexe-app/lexe-sidecar-sdk/README.md

 ## Demo

-Watch a Lexe dev vibe code a fully functional Lightning tip page using the above prompt in less than 3 minutes:
+Watch us vibe code a fully functional Lightning tip page using the above prompt in less than 3 minutes:

 [Watch video](https://youtu.be/svGZW7IrK9M)